ShepherdBoyy/laravel-react-inertia/README.md

-yes nakagawa na din ng landing page hahaha
+sana tuloy tuloy na to